Robin-Hood-zjw/pattern-design-object-oriented-design/README.md

 **Solution --->**<br>

 > Individual interfaces (classes) shall be initialized for the distinct product family, and then each variant for each interface shall be created following these interfaces.

+#### Pattern #002: Builder Pattern

+**Definition --->**

+> a design pattern that designs manufacturing complex objects step by step via the same construction code.

+**Scenario --->**<br>

+> Imagine that a developer has to design the code for each complex manufacturing step, and each product could require extra similar code structures to manufacture.
+Such code design elevates the work amount for developers.

+**Problem --->**<br>

+> Individual interfaces (classes) are initialized to declare the required methods and fields for the manufacturing of a product family.

+**Solution --->**<br>

+> A Builder interface (class) is initialized to declare the required methods and fields for the manufacturing of a product family.
+Each inherited child class (product) is responsible for the manufacturing of a certain product, so builders can be customized by overriding the code in each inherited method.